 You couldn’t swing a Hi-Lift jack at Overland Expo West without hitting a Jeep Wrangler Unlimited with a roof-top tent.
-Late-model Jeeps along with trucks and SUVs from Ford, Chevy, Ram, and Toyota made up the bulk of the overland-equipped vehicles on display, with a smattering of vintage rides scattered throughout Scottsdale’s Fort Tuthill County Park.
+Late-model Jeeps along with trucks and SUVs from Ford, Chevy, Ram, and Toyota made up the bulk of the overland-equipped vehicles on display, with a smattering of vintage rides scattered throughout Flagstaff’s Fort Tuthill County Park.
 However, there were a number of weird rides that made us stop in our tracks and take notice.

 The Monterra is produced domestically, although it is rarely seen on the highway.
 Available in 4x4 and 6x6 versions, the Monterra is made for commercial and military applications, although its high ground clearance and excellent approach and departure angles provide a great platform for an off-road expedition vehicle.
 We spotted one fully built by Hunter RMV and one in its stock flatbed pickup design.
 New models are powered by a 330-horsepower, 7.2-liter Caterpillar inline-six turbo diesel and use a central tire inflation system to air down for trails and air back up for the road.
 Care for some more stats?
 It uses 46-inch-tall tires, has a 153.5-inch wheelbase, and has a top speed of 74 mph when equipped with optional high-speed gears.